Andy Hebenton: Playing career

 After playing junior hockey for a local Winnipeg team, Hebenton made his professional debut in 1949 for the Cincinnati Mohawks of the American Hockey League.
 The following season he moved on to the Victoria Cougars of the Pacific Coast Hockey League (subsequently renamed the Western Hockey League (WHL).
 He starred with Victoria for five seasons, his best year being 1955, when he scored 46 goals and was named to the league's First All-Star team.

 The following season his rights were purchased by the New York Rangers of the NHL, for whom he played for eight seasons.
 Hebenton scored his first NHL goal on October 16, 1955, in New York's 4-1 loss at Boston.
 He scored twenty goals or more in five of those seasons, his best year coming in 1958–59, when he scored 33 goals and 29 assists and was the runner up for the Lady Byng Memorial Trophy for gentlemanly play, which he had won in 1956-57.
 After the 1962–63 season, the Boston Bruins acquired Hebenton in the waiver draft, for whom he played his final NHL season.
 He played 630 straight NHL games in all, breaking the record for the most consecutive games which is now currently held by Phil Kessel.

 Hebenton's rights were sold by Boston after the 1963–64 season to the Portland Buckaroos of the WHL, and he remained in Portland for the rest of the league's history (barring two seasons back in Victoria), becoming one of the WHL's all-time leading scorers and perennial stars, and missing only two games.
 He was a perennial winner of the Fred Hume Cup for gentlemanly play, winning it nearly half the seasons it was offered, the final time when he was 43 years old.

-From the last six game of the 1951-52 to the first two of the 1967-68 season, Hebenton played at 1,062 consecutive regular season professional games.
+From the last six games of the 1951-52 to the first two of the 1967-68 season, Hebenton played at 1,062 consecutive regular season professional games.
 Including playoffs, which aren't included in NHL records, Hebenton played a total of 1,131 consecutive games.
-Hebenton missed the games in 1967 to attend the funeral of his father in Winnipeg.
+Hebenton missed two games in 1967 to attend the funeral of his father in Winnipeg.
+He continued to play for the remainder of the 1967-68 season without missing a game, as well as for the next six seasons thereafter.